SQL Triggers

 END IF;

--- Ensure name is stored in uppercase
+-- Store name in uppercase

 SET NEW.StudentName = UPPER(NEW.StudentName);